So you’ve successfully created your first Shift Gig, congrats! Now it’s time to learn how to hire, manage, and pay your workers.

 Prior to the gig start time, the GigSmart app will automatically prompt workers, reminding them to let you know they’re on their way.
 Once the worker arrives, they can notify you by marking their arrival in the app.

 Each worker works on a gig clock, which means you’ll need to start their time at the beginning of your gig.
 Once started, you can manage each individual worker during the gig.
 You can pause them (or they can pause themselves), message them, extend their gig time, view their timesheet, or end their gig clock.

 If you need to adjust the gig time, you can use the Extend Time button to add 30-minute increments to the worker’s gig clock.
 If the worker completes the gig before the end gig time is reached, you can use the End Worker button to stop the clock.
 If your gig ends but there is still more work to be completed, you can always use the Adjust Total Time or Edit Timesheet buttons to ensure the worker is properly compensated for their time.

-Completing the Gig
+Complete the Gig

 Once your worker has completed the gig, you can manually end the gig, or the gig will automatically end once the gig end time is reached.
 Don’t forget, you can always use the Extend Time button during the gig to add extra time to prevent the worker’s gig clock from ending.

 Once completed, you’ll be taken to a summary screen where you can review all of the details of the worker’s timesheet before submitting final payment.
 If you need to make an adjustment, you can select the Edit Timesheet button to update the gig start time or end time, or to add any unpaid breaks.
 For example, if a worker pauses their clock and forgets to restart it, or if you forget to extend the gig time and the gig automatically ends before the worker has finished working, you can adjust the worker’s timesheet as needed.